 Timer action

-With a data group timer action, you will define a time-controlled event, like you do with a global timer that will be run in the course of the process.
+With a data group timer action, you define a time-controlled event that is triggered during the process, just like with a global timer.
 As opposed to the global timer, a task will be generated once the timer action is initiated in the process chain.

-The data group timer action must be connected to a data group or timer event handler that reacts to an additional timer action or a global timer that is connected to a data group.
+The data group timer action must be linked to a data group or timer event handler that reacts to another data group timer action or a global timer with a data group reference.
 This is the only way to configure the action.

 When it is triggered, it generates a task for every received data record.
-In the "Tools" module, the data record GUID will be listed alongside each of these tasks.
-This GUID can then be used in Groovy or generic event handlers.
+In the "Tools" module, the data record GUID is included for each of these tasks.
+This GUID can be used in groovy or generic event handlers.

-Here is an example: A data group event handler reacts to a change in reports.
+Here is an example: A data group event handler reacts to the change of reports.
 The timer should report each unreleased report via email.
-If you want to react to the data group timer action that you have defined you will require an event handler (timer, Groovy, or generic events handler), which will react to the task that is created via the data group timer action at the defined point in time.
+If you want to react to a data group timer action in the further course of the process, you need an event handler (timer, groovy or generic event handler) that reacts to the task generated by the data group timer action at the defined time.

 Create data group timer action

 The data group timer action can be found in processes in the "Elements" area.
 It belongs to the "Actions" category.
-It can be dragged and dropped to the desired location in the process chain and then configured.
-General information about creating process items can be found here.
+From there, it can be dragged and dropped to the desired position in the process chain and then configured.
+General information on creating process elements can be found here.

 If you have created the data group timer action on the workspace, open the properties dialog by double-clicking on the element.